 “If organizations want to provide an optimal experience for their employees, they should consider moving them to Windows 11 today,” says Traci Taylor, Product Management Director for CompuCom’s Digital Workplace Services.

 “Unlike previous Windows major releases, the Windows 11 interface is intuitive for any user, making the move seamless for most organizations.”

 At a minimum, says Taylor, it is important to understand whether your currently deployed devices are compatible so you can start device refresh planning.

-Every company will transition to Windows 11 at its own pace.
-We’re here to support a totally seamless switch, whether it happens right now or over the coming months.
+We’re here to support a totally seamless transition, whether it happens right now or over the coming months or years.